Saima9/form-builder/README.md

 ## Styling

 This template comes with [Tailwind CSS](https://tailwindcss.com/) already configured for a simple default starting experience.
 You can use whatever css framework you prefer.
 See the [Vite docs on css](https://vitejs.dev/guide/features.html#css) for more information.

+## 🧪 Usage Guide
+➕ Build Your Form
+Use the Field List to add fields to your form.

+Click on a field in the preview to edit it.

+Drag and drop fields to reorder them.

+## 🔍 Preview Responsively
+Switch between Desktop, Tablet, and Mobile preview modes.

+Toggle between interactive and read-only mode.

+## 📎 Share Your Form
+Click “Generate Shareable Link” to get a public URL with a Form ID.

+Share this URL so users can fill out your form.

+## 📨 View Submissions
+When someone fills your form, the response is saved locally.

+Navigate to /submissions/[formId] to view all form responses.

+## 📦 Tech Stack
+Remix

+React

+Tailwind CSS

+LocalStorage (for temporary form & submission storage)